PEO & HEALTHCARE CARRIER UNDERWRITING: KEY INSIGHTS

 Participation requirements ultimately protect employers from disproportionate cost increases and help maintain plan stability.

-Why do PEOs require PHQs (Personal Health Questionnaires) for smaller groups?
+Why do PEOs and open market carriers for level-funded products require PHQs (Personal Health Questionnaires) for very small groups (< 5 employees)?

 Are PEOs and carriers using AI to underwrite group health plans?